EventSaucePHP/EventSauce/docs/rationale.md

 ### Message Decorator

-A message decorator has the ability to enrich messages with extrainformation.
+A message decorator has the ability to enrich messages with extra information.
 This could be a request identifier so you can track an action from the web all the way down to background processes.
 This mechanism prevents you from polluting the domain events with non-domain specific information.